junwatu/openai-tokens-dashboard/blog/README.md

 ![Dashboard-UI](images/openai-dashboard-ui.png)

-The source code for the dashboard user interface is located in `ui` directory.
-React make it so easy to build data interactive user interface.
-From the Node.js server routes earlier, we can easily consume and use it to save and read data from the dasboard.

-To call node.js server route and process the response data, all we need todo is using `fetch` WebAPI:
+The source code for the dashboard user interface is located in the `ui` directory.
+React makes it incredibly easy to build interactive user interfaces for data.
+As we have seen from the Node.js server routes earlier, we can effortlessly consume and utilize them to save and read data from the dashboard.
+To call the Node.js server route and process the response data, all we need to do is use the `fetch` WebAPI:

 ```js
 fetch('http://localhost:2001/api', {